I spent almost 2 years absolutely loving the ColourSoft dildos — before they were replaced by new favorites. Original review follows.

-Re-creating existing toys in softer silicone is suddenly the new big thing: first Tantus’ new Super Soft releases, and now NS Novelties’ ColourSoft series.
-As something who’s sensitive to pressure, I welcome this trend.
-A Colours Pleasures Thick 5″ was part of my first silicone dildo order, and while I loved the realistic shape, the protruding coronal ridge was too hard for me to enjoy really pounding the toy.
-But now that I’ve tested out the new ColourSoft 8″, I can confidently say that NS Novelties has found my Goldilocks firmness for single-density1 toys: flexible, but not floppy while I’m inserting it or riding it.
+As something who’s very sensitive to pressure, I welcome this squishy dildo trend!
+A Colours Pleasures Thick 5″ was part of my first silicone dildo order, and though I loved the realistic shape, the protruding coronal ridge was too hard for me to enjoy really pounding the toy.
+But now that I’ve tested out the new ColourSoft suction cup dildos, I can confidently say that NS Novelties has found my Goldilocks firmness for single-density toys1: flexible, but not too floppy while I’m inserting or riding the toy.

-ColourSoft toys are currently available in two sizes: the 8″ (actually 7.25″ insertable length, with 2″ max diameter; available in blue, purple, and black) and the 5″ (1.5″ max diameter; available in blue, purple, and pink).
-My blue 8″ is quite a large toy.
+It’s pretty obvious that my blue ColourSoft 8″ Dildo is quite a large toy.
 Since I’m an impatient masturbator, I tend to stick dildos into myself as quickly as possible, but the ColourSoft 8″ (a.k.a. “the big blue dick”) makes me do some warmup exercises.
-After a minute of rubbing the head around my vulva, though, I’m able to insert the broad head, and after a couple more minutes of slow thrusting, using the toy feels completely natural—I’m sure because of my preference for this density of silicone!
+After a minute of rubbing the head around my vulva, though, I’m able to insert the broad head, and after a couple more minutes of slow thrusting, using the toy feels completely natural—I’m sure because of my preference for this semi-squishy kinda silicone!

 In general I prefer smaller bases and no balls on my toys (for easier manual thrusting), but I quickly realized that squeezing the ColourSoft’s balls really hard was a big turn-on for me, as they’re the squishiest silicone balls I’ve yet had.
 By squeezing and thrusting, squeezing and thrusting, I explored my domineering side.

-As I’m sure you can tell by now, I’m incredibly excited that NS Novelties has come out with this softer alternative.
-At only $24 for a small and $44 for a very large dildo, ColourSoft will now be my first recommendation to anyone who’s looking for an affordable and realistic suction-cup dildo, unless the person definitely wants something hard.
-I plan on squishing my ColourSoft 8″ regularly—both in my hands and in my vag—whenever I want a thick toy with an awesome coronal ridge.
+As I’m sure you can tell by now, I was incredibly excited that NS Novelties has come out with this softer alternative.
+At only $24 for a small and $44 for a very large dildo, ColourSoft was my first recommendation (in 2017–2019) to anyone looking for an affordable and realistic suction cup dildo.4